Tre Cime di Laveredo

 • Explore a UNESCO World Natural Heritage on snowshoes

-• Experience the Alta Via trail in winter
+• Snowshoe hut-to-hut for 5 days on the Alta Via trail

 • Led by a local experienced local IFMGA Mountain Guide

-The Dolomites are a UNESCO World Heritage site and have eighteen peaks rising to over 3000 metres (9840ft), many with spectacular rock spires and towers, such as the world famous Tre Cime di Lavaredo.
+The Dolomites are a UNESCO World Heritage site and have eighteen peaks rising to over 3000 metres (9840ft), many with spectacular rock spires and towers, such as the world famous Tre Cime di Lavaredo or 'Three Peaks'.
 It is the exceptional natural beauty of the rock formations and geology that have given the Dolomites, World Heritage status.

 Hotel Menardi customer service and meals were very good.
 Lavarella had it's own micro brewery - what's not to like!